Dejan Milojević: 1998–99 season: reaching Yugoslav Cup final

 Beginning the 1998–99 season under head coach Boško Đokić, the young FMP team would be taken over by coach Aco Petrović over the course of the season.
-Playing the small forward position (due being adjudged to be too small for a power forward), Milojević started the season as the team's fourth or fifth option on offense, playing up to 10-15 minutes per game, with his poor outside shooting preventing him from having a bigger role on the team.
+Playing the small forward position (due to being adjudged to be too small for a power forward), Milojević started the season as the team's fourth or fifth option on offense, playing up to 10–15 minutes per game, with his poor outside shooting preventing him from having a bigger role on the team.
 FMP managed to pull an upset in the very first game of the league season, beating the reigning champions Crvena zvezda 73–72 behind Vesa Petrović's 21 points as well as his suffocating defence.
 FMP managed another notable upset in week 6, destroying the favored Partizan 102–84 with Petrović again leading the pack with 25 points.
-Small forward role player Milojević would soon be given a chance at power forward by coach Petrović at a few warm-up games due the team's entire front line of Nikolić, Aškrabić, and Basarić getting injured.
+Small forward role player Milojević would soon be given a chance at power forward by coach Petrović at a few warm-up games due the team's entire front line of Nikolić, Aškrabić and Basarić getting injured.
 Seeing that the power forward spot suited the player much better, coach Petrović continued playing Milojević at the four position despite being considered undersized for it.
 Playing high energy basketball, the young team managed some notable scalps that season—including beating both Partizan and Crvena zvezda—en route to an 11–11 mid-table league finish, well out of the spots for playoff that did not even end up being played due to the NATO bombing of FR Yugoslavia starting on 24 March 1999.

 FMP qualified for the 1999 Yugoslav Cup final tournament, played in extraordinary circumstances under air-raid sirens and threat of aerial bombardment on 20–21 April 1999 at Belgrade's Pionir Hall.
-After defeating KK Radnički Belgrade in the semis, FMP lost heavily, 80-62, to the Vladislav Lučić-coached Partizan team featuring Dejan Tomašević, Haris Brkić, Miroslav Radošević, Dragan Lukovski, etc. with Milojević scoring the game-high 22 points in front of a packed arena with 7,000 spectators who at one point held up 'Target' signs protesting the NATO assault on Yugoslavia.
+After defeating KK Radnički Belgrade in the semis, FMP lost heavily, 80–62, to the Vladislav Lučić-coached Partizan team featuring Dejan Tomašević, Haris Brkić, Miroslav Radošević and Dragan Lukovski, with Milojević scoring the game-high 22 points in front of a packed arena with 7,000 spectators who at one point held up 'Target' signs protesting the NATO assault on Yugoslavia.

 While playing a couple of seasons for the club Milojević became famous for his blue-collar and never-quit style of playing.
 He averaged a double-double in both of his seasons with FMP and won the league MVP award in 1999.

 In 2000, Milojević moved to the Podgorica-based Budućnost, where he won his first National Championship in 2001.
 He spent three more seasons there, improving his skills and his game every year.
 Already a dominating inside presence, he improved his three-point and free-throw shooting, an area in which he struggled a lot in the early years.
-While in Budućnost he won a couple more league MVP Awards, in 2003 and 2004.
+While in Budućnost he won a couple more league MVP awards, in 2003 and 2004.